Jazli14/library-database/README.md

 ## Creating the Database
 We used an online server that hosted a **PostgreSQL** database called *ElephantSQL* which allowed us to create a system where all Users interacted with the same database.

 We used the JDBC API to access the database through Java with the given database connection credentials.

+When the user invokes a request to the database, it will instantly update in real time to allow consistency when the user reopens the application.

 ## Cleaning and uploading a dataset of books
 Once the data is gathered, it needs to be put through preprocessing before the model is trained.